Event-Driven Architecture: Building Reactive Applications

 Asynchronous event delivery introduces new failure modes.
 Best practices include:

-• Idempotent Consumers: Ensure that repeated events have no unintended side effects.
+• Idempotent Consumers: Ensure repeated events have no unintended side effects.

 • Retry Mechanisms: Attempt transient failures gracefully.